Low-Level and NUMA-Aware Optimization for High-Performance Quantum Simulation: Benchmark Results and Analysis

 \section{Benchmark Results and Analysis}

 The experiments were conducted on a dual-socket Intel® Xeon® Gold 6230R system (x86\_64) featuring 52 physical cores (26 per socket), with hyperthreading disabled to ensure consistent core performance.
-Each core includes 32KiB instruction and 32KiB data L1 cache, and 1 MiB L2 cache.
+Each core includes 32 KiB of instruction and 32 KiB of data L1 cache, and 1 MiB of L2 cache.
 Each socket includes 35.75MiB L3 cache, for a total of 71.5 MiB amongst the two sockets.
 The system is configured with two NUMA nodes, each offering approximately 385 GB of local memory.
 Notably, local memory latency is about 100 ns, while remote memory latency reaches 150 ns, as measured using Intel's MLC, highlighting the importance of NUMA-aware optimizations.
 To ensure stable and reproducible performance results, we disabled Intel Turbo Boost and turned off CPU frequency scaling, preventing transient clock speed variations from influencing the benchmarks.
 All experiments were performed on a Linux environment, and the code was compiled in Release mode with GCC 9.3.0 (C99, C++98) via CMake 3.7, employing aggressive optimization flags (e.g., -O3) to fully leverage the hardware’s performance capabilities.
-Moreover, for consistent benchmarking, we utilized Google Benchmark integrated within the Yao framework~\cite{YaoBen}, where

-to enhance statistical reliability each benchmark operation (i.e., an individual gate or a composite circuit) was repeated ten times and the minimum simulation time is reported.
+Moreover, for consistent benchmarking, we utilized Google Benchmark integrated within the Yao framework~\cite{Ref20}, where to enhance statistical reliability each benchmark operation (i.e., an individual gate or a composite circuit) was repeated ten times and the minimum simulation time is reported.